Thomas Chrowder Chamberlin: Biography

 Chamberlin was born September 25, 1843, in Mattoon, Illinois.
 When he was three years old his family moved north to near Beloit, Wisconsin.
 His father was a Methodist circuit minister and farmer.
 He attended a preparatory academy before entering Beloit College, where he received a classical education in Greek and Latin, while becoming interested in natural science.
 While a student at Beloit he directed a church choir and participated in athletics and debate.

 After graduation from Beloit College in 1866, Chamberlin worked for two years as a teacher and later principal in a high school near Beloit.
 He was married to Alma Wilson in 1867.

 In 1868–1869, Chamberlin spent a year taking graduate courses, including geology, at the University of Michigan to strengthen his scientific background.
 Subsequently (1869–1873), he became professor of natural science at Whitewater Normal School in Wisconsin.
 He joined the Beloit faculty in 1873, where he was professor of geology, zoology, and botany.
 In 1873 he also became one of several part-time participants in conducting a comprehensive geological survey of Wisconsin.
-His geologic mapping work in southeastern Wisconsin, a region mantled with thick glacial deposits, led him to recognize multiple episodes of glaciation during the Pleistocene.
+His geological mapping work in southeastern Wisconsin, a region mantled with thick glacial deposits, led him to recognize multiple episodes of glaciation during the Pleistocene.
 His terminology for glacial stages in North America is still in use, with minor modifications.

 In 1875 he started a business with his brother and sold spring water, a popular brand at the time.

 In 1876 Chamberlin became chief geologist for the Wisconsin geological survey, supervising the completion of the survey and the publication of the four-volume report, for which he authored sections on glacial deposits, Paleozoic and Precambrian bedrock geology, lead-zinc ore deposits, artesian wells, and soils.
 The project brought him national attention and led to his appointment as head of the glacial division of the US Geological Survey in 1881.
 He later was president of the University of Wisconsin (1887 to 1892).